-As such Demand Sensing is complementary technology to Demand Planning and having no limitations if adopted and programmed properly.
-However, blindly relying on the same without applying logic may lead to wrong decision making and one will incur a major mistake.
+As such Demand Sensing is a complementary technology to Demand Planning and having no limitations if adopted and programmed properly.
+However, blindly relying on the same without applying logic may lead to a wrong decision making and one will incur a major mistake.
 Demand sensing can send false signals with over-sensitive models that subsequently trigger overreactions.
 Some element of human management is required, in addition to a comprehensive view of the overall forecasting framework.

 False signals can come from:

 - Weak data sets: Corrupted data, independent events, small sample sizes, and historical drivers that don’t relate to future demand